John Gresham: Gresham's School

 In 1555, shortly before his death, Gresham founded Gresham's School in his home town of Holt, Norfolk, placing its endowments under the stewardship of the Worshipful Company of Fishmongers, which has continued to carry out the task entrusted to it until the present day.

+Associations

+Sir Rowland Hill, publisher of the Geneva Bible, was a close friend of Sir John Gresham and was provided with a black gown to attend his funeral and served as his executor.

 The Gresham Grasshopper

 The grasshopper is the crest above Sir John Gresham's coat of arms.
 It can be seen at Titsey Place, his country house, and is used by Gresham's School, which he founded.
 It can also be seen as the weathervane on the Royal Exchange in the City of London, founded in 1565 by Gresham's nephew Sir Thomas Gresham.
 Gresham's original Royal Exchange building (destroyed in the Great Fire of London of 1666) was profusely decorated with grasshoppers.
 The grasshopper is also used as a symbol by Gresham College in the City of London, which Sir Thomas also established.

 According to an ancient legend of the Greshams, the founder of the family, Roger de Gresham, was a foundling abandoned as a new-born baby in long grass in North Norfolk in the 13th century and found there by a woman whose attention was drawn to the child by a grasshopper.
 A beautiful story, it is more likely that the grasshopper is simply an heraldic rebus on the name Gresham, with gres being a Middle English form of grass (Old English grœs).

 In the system of English heraldry, the grasshopper is said to represent wisdom and nobility.

 The Gresham family motto is Fiat voluntas tua ('Thy will be done').